SJSU272Lab/coursify/README.md

 ## Solution:
 Coursify has three major modules.

+### 1. Feedback Analyzer
-1. The feedback module is where students provide feedback, if they have taken a course previously under a professor.
+The feedback module is where students provide feedback, if they have taken a course previously under a professor.
 This data helps in creating course plans for future students.
 Our intelligent system grabs information form theses feedbacks and aggreagated them.

+### 2. Course Recommender
-2. To create a course plan for themselves students need to provide required information as it’s asked for.
-We have kept the process very simple for you, you just have to select a few options and based on these provided inputs Coursify will generate a degree plan for a student.
+To create a course plan for themselves students need to provide required information as it’s asked for.
+We have kept the process very simple for you, you just have to select a few options.
+Based on these provided inputs Coursify will do the number crunching and generate a degree plan for you.
+It intelligently takes care of all the pre-req and co-req requirements for you and suggests courses according to your technology likings.

+### 3. Interactive course load manager
-3. The courses suggested above are not only static but, you can arranage them as you like and coursify will work in the background analysing them.
+The courses suggested above are not only static but, you can arranage them as you like and coursify will work in the background analysing them.
 Courses that don't satisfy pre-req or co-req conditions, they automagically change color to red, thus gaining user attention.

 ## Project Deliverables: